[German: Der Vienna Pass – zahlt er sich aus?]

 Not every attraction lets you jump the counter queue with a Vienna Pass, but some of the more popular sights do.

-The Kunsthistorisches Museum, Belvedere, the Albertina and Schönbrunn Zoo are, for example, on the list and I’ve spent many (un)happy hours queuing for tickets for all of those.
+The Kunsthistorisches Museum, Belvedere, the Albertina and Schönbrunn Zoo are all on the list and I’ve spent (un)happy hours queuing for tickets for all of those.

 Vienna Pass benefit 3: Free tours